Contact the Governor

 Nutrition and Dietetics Practice Board

-The Nutrition and Dietetics Practice Board licenses dietitions and nutritionists.
+The Nutrition and Dietetics Practice Board licenses dietitians and nutritionists.
 The Board sets educational and professional requirements to issue and renew licenses; investigates complaints from the public about unprofessional or unethical conduct; and takes disciplinary action when required.

 The Board consists of five members appointed by the Governor who are New Mexico residents.
-Three members must be licensed dietitions or nutritionists with at least three years of practice.
+Three members must be licensed dietitians or nutritionists with at least three years of practice.
 Two members shall be members of the general public.

 Interested persons should apply using the link below.